 JANUARY: We stayed around Southern Oregon, expecting to do some snowshoeing.
 But, despite purchasing a Sno-Park permit, there was no snow.
 So we contented ourselves with some low-altitude dirt hikes.

-FEBRUARY: Years ago, I worked at Key West NAS and The LovedOne wanted to see Key West too.
+FEBRUARY: Years ago, I worked unaccompanied at NAS Key West.
+The LovedOne always wanted to see Key West too.
 I wanted to visit Dry Tortugas National Park.
 So we spent a week in Florida visiting parks and wandering around in sandals.
 We got back just in time to enjoy the one big snow storm we got this year.

 MARCH: We flew south to Arizona for some sunny desert hiking.
 We also paid a visit to our long-time friends Heidi and Bob, now retired south of Tucson.